Torus bundle Liouville domains are stably Weinstein: Chimney folds

 See Figure \ref{fig:chimney2} for a visualization of this argument.

 \end{proof}

-Before moving on, we include some further discussion on what goes wrong without the main assumption as a way to clarify this aspect of the behavior of a chimney fold.
-In particular, we identify the regions of $H_0^C$ that ``expand'' under the holonomy to fill in the chimney, which is entirely trapped by Proposition \ref{prop:PL_chimney_trap}.
-This discussion is not necessary for the analysis in Section \ref{section:proof_main_prop}; it is simply meant to help the reader understand the role and function of a chimney fold.
+\begin{remark}[Holonomy discussion] Before moving on, we discuss what goes wrong without Assumption \ref{ass:chimney} in order to to clarify this aspect of the behavior of a chimney fold.
+This discussion is not logically necessary for the rest of the paper, in particular Section \ref{section:proof_main_prop}.